stevenlaidlaw/google-docs-writing-tracker/README.md

             0AmEvY6JjICyzHUWEkdivZmxmT18584hY

-  2. Create a folder called "Scripts"
-  3. Create a folder called "Sandbox"
-  4. Create a sub-folder in "Sandbox" called "Earlier"
+  2. Get the folder ID folder of your folder using the same method as above

 II.
 Script Setup